Rodabaugh/digitalshelf/README.md

 # Digital Shelf

-So far, this project is the beginning of a backend CRUD app that stores an inventory of items of shelves.
-The idea being, that it'll help you know what books, movies, music, and TV shows you have on your shelves and where it is.
-I'm also planning on adding a wishlist for things that you would like to get.
+Digital Shelf is a RESTful API backend that is used to inventory items on shelves.
+The idea being that it'll help you know what books, movies, music, and TV shows that you have on your shelves.
+It will also tell you where each item is located.
+This allows for keeping track of the items in your personal library/collection.
+I am also planning on adding a wishlist feature, so that you'll know what items you would like to get for your collection.

-This project is in its very early stages, and in a very alpha state.
+This project is still a work in progress and currently only supports movies, but support for other items is in the works.

+This project was designed for personal use, but has a good foundation that supports many users and locations.
+The same backend server could be used to track library items across a great many locations with a large number of users.
+The backend is built in Go and uses a PostgreSQL database, and is very fast.

+# Frontend/Client

+This is just the backend of the application, but I have also written a CLI frontend for the application.
+I would like to create a webapp interface or a mobile app for this at some point, but haven't gotten to that point yet.
+If you would like to create your own frontend, please feel free to do so.
+Documentation for the REST API can be found below.

+The CLI interface I wrote for this application can be found at: <https://github.com/Rodabaugh/digitalshelf-cli/>

-# Setup
+# Manual Setup

-I'm not going to include setup steps yet, as this project is not in a usable state.
-This will change in the near future.
+## Prerequisites

+To run this project, you will need:
+1. A PostgreSQL database (this can be on the same server as the backend, if you would like)
+2. A backend server with Go installed.

+## Get the repo

+1. Clone the repo `git clone https://github.com/Rodabaugh/digitalshelf/`
+2. Navigate to the program dir `cd digitalshelf`

+## Configuration

-If you want to figure out how to get the project running ignoring that fact, I will include that environment variables are used for configuration.
+Environment variables are used for configuration.
 Create a .env file in the root of the project dir.
-It should look like the one below.
+You need to specify your DB_URL, PLATFORM, and JWT_SECRET.
+DB_URL is the url for your database.
+Platform can either be "prod" or "dev".
+You can generate your JWT_SECRET with `openssl rand -base64 64`.
+Your `.env` file should look something like the one below.
+Please be sure to create your own JWT_SECRET and use your own DB_URL.
 ```
-PLATFORM="dev"
-DB_URL=YOUR DATABASE HERE
+PLATFORM="prod"
+DB_URL="postgres://postgresUser:postgresPass@localhost:5432/digitalshelf?sslmode=disable"
+JWT_SECRET="ALItvAPa64TLZ4wjqWsaiVW3ZrQ7ZT209sAkIsos8K3p6ldeMb+K5Ji5j90kI4cQ
+k0I6WY6KgXALHP7EjeLXOw=="
 ```

+## Setting up the database

+Goose is used to manage the database migrations.
+Install goose with `go install github.com/pressly/goose/v3/cmd/goose@latest`

+Navigate to the sql/schema dir `cd sql/schema`

+Setup the database using goose `goose postgres <connection_string> up` e.g `goose postgres postgres://postgresUser:postgresPass@localhost:5432/digitalshelf?sslmode=disable up`

+## Compile and run the backend

+Once your .env has been configured, and your database is setup, it is time to build and run the backend.

+Build the application with `go build`

+Run the backend application with `./digitalshelf`

+Once the backend server is running, you can setup your server to run the backend application as a service.

+## Success

+At this point, the DigitalShelf backend should be running on your server.
+From here, you can use the CLI frontend (<https://github.com/Rodabaugh/digitalshelf-cli/>) to interact with the backend, or write your own frontend.

 # API Endpoints

-## Overview
+## Design Overview

 Items (such as movies) are stored on shelves.
 Those shelves are in cases.
 Those cases are located at a location.
 The location is owned by a user, and has users as members.
 This allows you to know what shelf an item is on, which case that shelf is in, and where the case is located.